Grand Cayman

 A walk along the trail on my own certainly would have been enjoyable, but I would have completed the hike without any real knowledge or understanding of what I'd experienced.

-"No," Albert laughed.
+"No," my guidelaughed.
 "It's named that because it glows in the dark when there's a full moon."

-If the duppy bush wasn't unusual enough, Albert told me about a section of the hike where all the trees are rooted in a fine red soil called "red mold."
-This mold, Albert explained, was not a red clay but a complex chemical mixture dominated by iron and aluminum oxides.
+If the duppy bush wasn't unusual enough, the guide told me about a section of the Mastic Trail hike where all the trees are rooted in a fine red soil called "red mold."
+This mold, he explained, was not a red clay but a complex chemical mixture dominated by iron and aluminum oxides.

-Scientists determined that the soil had been created by a fine dust blown across the Atlantic from the Sahara Desert of Africa; just another of many informative tidbits I learned because Albert was there to point it out.
+Scientists determined that the soil had been created by a fine dust blown across the Atlantic from the Sahara Desert of Africa; just another of many informative tidbits I learned because I had a guide to point it out.

-The hike starts from the small grass parking lot located at the southern trailhead.
+The Mastic Trail hike starts from a small grass parking lot located at the southern trailhead.
 We set out early, shortly after 8 a.m., which is the normal time for the morning walks.
 An illustrated sign at the trailhead noted the major landmarks we would pass.

 Initially, the trail passed over open, flat land still being grazed by cattle.
 After a few minutes, we entered a dense swamp of black mangroves where the water was at least knee-deep in places.